simonvetter/modbus/README.md

 * Signed/Unisgned 16-bit integers (input and holding registers)
 * Signed/Unsigned 32-bit integers (input and holding registers)
 * 32-bit floating point numbers (input and holding registers)
+* Signed/Unsigned 64-bit integers (input and holding registers)
+* 64-bit floating point numbers (input and holding registers)

 Byte encoding/endianness/word ordering:
 * Little and Big endian for 16-bit integers
-* Little and Big endian, with and without word swap for 32-bit integers and 32-bit floating point numbers.
+* Little and Big endian, with and without word swap for 32 and 64-bit integers and floating point numbers.

 ### TODO (in no particular order)
 * Add RTU (serial) support to the server